lruepke/HTF_lecture/source/lectures/L_PROJECTS/Project1.rst

 Meshing software
 ^^^^^^^^^^^^^^^^

-The example case uses a meshing software called `gmsh  <https://gmsh.info>`_ to create a mesh that resolves the fault zone.
+The example case uses a meshing software called Gmsh_ to create a mesh that resolves the fault zone.
 Gmsh is already installed within your docker containers, so there should be no need for installing additional software.
 The gmsh input file is in :code:`gmsh/make_mesh.geo`.

 .. figure:: /_figures/gmsh_screen.*
    :align: center